 Nina is the Assistant Director of Study Abroad at the University of Miami.
 While her roles may have shifted over the past 8 years, the focus remained the same - students.
 Nina has made use of all she learned during her year abroad in China along with her immigrant past to better prepare students for their opportunities abroad.
 Nina deeply believes in the transformative experience of spending time abroad with different people, cultures, and languages.
 Through pursuing her Masters in Higher Education, she has been able to better understand the student experience and utilize her new knowledge to facilitate learning.
 Nina understands that you are never too old to learn, you never know everything, and you can't do it all, which is why she continuously pursues knowledge in her personal and professional life.

-Daniel Díaz has worked at Guilford College for the past 10+ years supporting international education, most recently serving as the Director for the Office of Global and Off-Campus Initiatives & International Student Advisor.
+Daniel Díaz has worked in international education for the past 10+ years, most recently serving as the Director for the Office of Global and Off-Campus Initiatives & International Student Advisor.
 With over 17 years of International Higher Education Administration experience that spans over 60 countries, Daniel is an avid practitioner of international engagement and intercultural development.
 He is an active member of NAFSA, NCAIE, and serves on the boards of two non-profit organizations, The Global Opportunities Center, and Companion Community Development Alternatives (CoCoDA).
 Daniel holds a B.A. from The University of North Carolina at Greensboro (UNCG) in Anthropology, and an M.A.I.S in International Higher Education Administration from East Carolina University (ECU).

 Kyle Keith (he/him/his) is a Study Abroad Advisor at North Carolina State University.
 A frequent contributor to the field of international education, Kyle co-hairs Diversity Abroad's Education Abroad: Student Support and Advising Task Force and previously served on the LGBTQI+ Task Force.
 He holds a B.A. from Elon University and a M.A. from Appalachian State University.
 Originally from the mountains of North Carolina, Kyle had his first international experience in high school when his father’s bluegrass band toured Austria and Germany.
 As an undergraduate, Kyle was able to study abroad for a semester in Costa Rica through the support of the Gilman Scholarship Program.
 In graduate school, Kyle participated in a short-term study abroad program in the United Kingdom. n avid runner, Kyle has completed numerous races throughout the Triangle, including two half-marathons this year.